HOW TO TELL IF YOUR PEARLS ARE REAL

-The easiest way to tell if a pearl is real is to inspect it using a microscope, allowing you to inspect the surface under 10x magnification.
-Under a close microscope, a real pearl appears scaly, while fake pearls frequently have a grainy texture.
+The easiest way to tell if a pearl is real is to inspect it using a microscope, which allows you to inspect its surface under 10x magnification.
+Under a microscope, a real pearl appears scaly, while fake pearls frequently have a grainy texture.

 16. SEARCH FOR A DRILL HOLE